hfleitas/grouper/step1.md

 5. Paste the Eventhouse query URI and database name.
 6. Click Run All till both code cells complete successfully.
 7. Return to the queryset test22.kql and get a count of records in the table, it should match that of your file.
 8. Run queryset [function.kql](./kql/function.kql).
 You may adjust the function as needed to pull out the desired key-value or fields as necessary.
+(Example for [Dynamic function](./kql/function.kql) is given here).
 9. Rerun the Notebook.
 10. Check the count on the target table of the update policy and sample a few rows to verify they appear as expected.
 11. Lower the Eventhouse [Caching policy](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/data-policies) on the raw/bronze table (test22) to zero or as necessary.